Tjnuzza/Python-stuff/README.md

 ## Update information

-As of 21 July 2019 there are only individual scripts in this file, and no dependencies or third party libraries should be necessary.
+As of 27 July 2019 there are only individual scripts in this repository, and no dependencies or third party libraries should be necessary.